VinAIResearch/PointSWD/README.md

                                  --logdir="logs/" \
                                  --data_path="dataset/shapenet_chair/test.npz"

-# Or in short, you can run
+# or in short, you can run
 bash generation/preprocess.sh
 ```
 To train the generator: